Skip to content

 Regulation

-The EU Responsible Person is a mandatory EU-based representative required by GPSR (EU 2023/988) for non-EU manufacturers — taking on legal accountability for product safety compliance and serving as the official contact for market surveillance authorities.
+GPSR-required EU-based representative for non-EU manufacturers — legally accountable for product safety compliance and official contact for market surveillance.

 F